 The foundation of my work with individuals, couples, and groups is relational.
 Before any other work can occur in counseling, an atmosphere of respect and safety must be developed within the relationship.

-Believing in the innate capacity of individuals and couples to grow, heal, and thrive, I work as a facilitator and coach to help people discover and access their strengths and inner resources.
+Believing in the innate capacity of individuals and couples to grow, heal, and thrive, I work as a facilitator and guide to help people discover and access their strengths and inner resources.

 Whether you have clear goals for therapy or feel unclear about what exactly is troubling you but know you need support to move through it, we can work together to create a plan to bring about meaningful change.
 I believe strongly that everyone makes sense when you know their story.
+Instead of focusing on what people may feel is wrong with them, we explore instead what happened to them – and how it has impacted their development and shaped their responses in the present.
 I love partnering with people to unlock the mystery of their symptoms, so they can move toward greater freedom and joy in their lives.

 Mindfulness-based Cognitive Therapy